learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

 That's it!
-You've now successfully scrubbed your dataset--you're now ready for data exploration and modeling!
+You've now successfully scrubbed your dataset -- you're now ready for data exploration and modeling!

 ## Summary